-Namecheap Website Builder Review
+Namecheap Website Builder At A Glance

 - Inexpensive site hosting

-- Free domain for 1 year
+- Free domain for one year (on annual plans)

 - Full feature set on all plans